jgault87/portfolio_superposition/README.md

   This is my personal portfolio site with my personal information with links to my resume/ networking and current projects showcase.
-  This website is built and will be maintain with responsive web design in mind.
+  This website is built and will be maintained with responsive web design in mind.

   ## Table of Contents